 Content Marketing ROI is probably the biggest question I get from marketers who are struggling to build their own business case internally.
-It’s why I wrote The Content Formula.
+It’s why I wrote my first book The Content Formula.

-It is also important to remember that everyone inside the business creates content.
+Everyone inside the business creates content.
 And creators love their content like a momma loves her baby.
-Although some of the content your company creates may stink, we can’t call anyone’s baby ugly.
+I bet a good portion of the content your company creates really stinks, but we can’t call their baby ugly.

 So how do we build the business case for content marketing and answer the content marketing ROI question before we even really get started?